glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 Because the 3am pager will probably happen.

+Oh, you have an on call rotation?
+Or Follow the sun?

+Good for you.
+A lot of places don't
-Sure, you can be lucky enough to be in a place with Follow the Sun

-But you probably won't be, if you're on a small team.
+[Sure, you can be lucky enough to be in a place with Follow the Sun.
+But you probably won't be, if you're on a small team. ]

 And it might not be an actual "3am pager", but it would be the apocryphl 3am pager.